thisisryian/satuh/README.md

 ## Usage ##
 ### satuh\auth
 satuh\auth is authentication to access our lib.
-Also to grant our Satuh User information, which u can access it for your login application.
+Also to grant our Satuh User information, which you can access it for your login application.
 #### Basic Example ####

 ```php